JuliaMusic/MIDI.jl/README.md

 - B  = 11
 - Cb = 11

-For example, to find C5, you would multiple 12 * 5 and add the number for C, which is 0 in this case.
+For example, to find C5, you would multiply 12 * 5 and add the number for C, which is 0 in this case.
 So C5 is 60.

 E4 = 12 * 4 + 4 = 52, D6 = 12 * 6 + 2 = 74 etc.